Artificial-720/AutoServer/README.md

 - **autoserver.base** - Base permission required to access any command
 - **autoserver.command.reload** - Allow to reload the plugin
 - **autoserver.command.help** - Allows a player to access the help menu
+- **autoserver.command.status** - Allows a player access to status command

 ## Troubleshooting